United States in the Vietnam War: Border battles and the Tet Offensive

 After the Tet Offensive, influential news magazines and newspapers, including the Wall Street Journal, Time and The New York Times, increasingly began to characterize the war as a stalemate.
 What shocked and dismayed the American public was the realization that either it had been lied to or that the American military command had been dangerously overoptimistic in its appraisal of the situation in Vietnam.
 The public could not understand how such an attack was possible after being told for several years that victory was just around the corner.
 The Tet Offensive came to embody the growing credibility gap at the heart of U.S. government statements.
 These realizations and changing attitudes forced the American public (and politicians) to face hard realities and to reexamine their position in Southeast Asia.
 Moreover, the U.S. media coverage made it even more clear that an overall victory in Vietnam was not imminent.
 It also massively weakened the domestic support for the Johnson administration at the time.
 The days of an open-ended commitment to the conflict were over.

-The psychological impact of the Tet Offensive effectively ended the political career of Lyndon Johnson.
+The psychological impact of the Tet Offensive effectively ended Johnson's political career.
 On March 11, Senator Eugene McCarthy won 42 percent of the vote in the Democratic New Hampshire primary.
 Although Johnson was not on the ballot, commentators viewed this as a defeat for the President.
 Shortly thereafter, Senator Robert F. Kennedy announced his intention to seek the Democratic nomination for the 1968 presidential election.
 On March 31, in a speech that took America and the world by surprise, Johnson announced that "I shall not seek, and I will not accept the nomination of my party for another term as your President" and pledged himself to devoting the rest of his term in office to the search for peace in Vietnam.
-Johnson announced that he was limiting bombing of North Vietnam to just north of the Demilitarized Zone and that U.S. representatives were prepared to meet with North Vietnamese counterparts in any suitable place "to discuss the means to bring this ugly war to an end".
+Johnson announced that he was limiting bombing of North Vietnam to just north of the DMZ and that U.S. representatives were prepared to meet with North Vietnamese counterparts in any suitable place "to discuss the means to bring this ugly war to an end".
 A few days later, much to Johnson's surprise, North Vietnam agreed to contacts between the two sides.
 On May 13, what became known as the Paris peace talks began.